Tamale International Airport: Upgrade to international status

-In preparation for the 2008 Africa Cup of Nations (20 January 2008 to 10 February 2008) and with a budget of US$4.2 million, this airport was upgraded by: resurfacing the single runway, the taxiways and aprons, upgrading the terminal building, constructing a modified fire service building, rehabilitation of the tower building, paving of an outside car park and creation of a VVIP lounge.
-In addition, provisions for Immigration and Customs Services were made.
+In preparation for the 2008 Africa Cup of Nations (20 January 2008 to 10 February 2008) and with a budget of US$4.2 million, this airport was upgraded in Phase 1 by resurfacing the single runway, the taxiways and aprons; upgrading the terminal building; constructing a modified fire service building; rehabilitating the tower building; paving an outside car park; and creating of a VVIP lounge.
+Provisions for Immigration and Customs Services were made.
 The engineering, procurement and construction (EPC) contractor was a joint venture between Focal Roads Limited and CONSUL Limited.
 The owner's consulting engineer was BANS Consult.
-During the CAN 2008 African Cup of Nations, the airport serviced direct flights between Ghana and Angola, South Africa and Tunisia.
+During the CAN 2008 Africa Cup of Nations, the airport serviced direct flights between Ghana and Angola, South Africa and Tunisia.